tianao1105/Tianao_Familiar_MDDN242/README.md

 ### The metaphor

-Wickman is about the satisfaction of progression — watching a number go up, a new weapon appear, a stat increase.
-But it also works the other way: if you ignore him long enough he deteriorates, gets distressed, and eventually collapses.
+Wickman is about the satisfaction of progression: watching a number go up, a new weapon appear, a stat increase.
+But it also works the other way.
+If you ignore him long enough he deteriorates, gets distressed, and eventually collapses.
 The same loop that makes RPGs feel rewarding also makes them feel like an obligation.

 ### Personality